Support Groups in Eau Claire, WI

 (715) 600-5813 View (715) 600-5813

-This is an open group that meets once a week for 3 hours.
+This is an open group that meets every other week for 90 minutes.
 Each session includes a psycho-educational component, group discussion and art making.
 The group explores the human experience through a bio-psycho-social lens providing insight into "what we are" and "who we are".
 The group is designed to help participants expand their knowledge of themselves, gain a better understanding of human behavior, and explore the creative side of their brain.
 Open to all adults 18 yrs and older.
 This can be a great group for older adults or individuals struggling with isolation and/or aging.

 Hosted by Dennis Kinsel